 Can I Seek Compensation for a Loved One’s Wrongful Death?

-If the negligence of another caused your loved one’s accidental death, you can – and should – ursue legal action.
+If the negligence of another caused your loved one’s accidental death, you can–and should–pursue legal action.
 Seeking a fair financial settlement will help to ensure that you and your family can keep a roof over your heads and pay the bills that your deceased loved one may have handled prior to their passing.

 While you may be entitled to this compensation, the at-fault party’s insurance company will not respect your financial woes or grief as it attempts to minimize the amount it must pay you.
-One of our wrongful death lawyers will protect you from the toll of the negotiation process and fight for the best possible outcome in your Hilliard case.
+A wrongful death lawyer can protect you from the toll of the negotiation process and fight for the best possible outcome in your Hilliard case.

 What Constitutes Wrongful Death in Hilliard?

-A wrongful death is one that occurs due to another party’s negligent or intentional actions.
+Wrongful death occurs due to another party’s negligent or intentional actions.
 Some common accidents that result in wrongful death include:

 - Vehicle accidents: You may have the legal right to pursue a settlement if another party caused the accident that killed your loved one.
 This includes car, truck, bicycle, pedestrian, motorcycle, bus, and public transportation accidents.